Grins & Giggles Family Dentistry is now accepting new patients!

 At Grins and Giggles Family Dentistry, we always try to save a tooth from extraction.
-Unfortunately, there are certain instances where an extraction may be necessary.
+Unfortunately, there are certain instances where a tooth extraction may be necessary.
 As a pediatric office, we are uniquely qualified to perform important procedures like extractions.
-You can rest assured knowing we utilize advanced techniques to ensure your child receives safe, effective, and comfortable care.
+You can rest assured knowing we utilize advanced techniques to ensure your child receives safe, effective, and comfortable dental services.
 If your child needs an extraction, you have come to the right place.

 Why Do Children Need Tooth Extractions?